 Items that can be Recycled and Deposited free of charge

 Please check that your local landfill and/or transfer station accepts the waste you plan to recycle or dispose of before making your trip to the site.

 E-waste, or electronic waste, includes televisions, computers and their accessories.
 It contains many toxic materials, many of which can be recycled.
-There are currently no facilities available to recycle your e-waste in East Gippsland.
+All waste facilities will accept televisions, computers and accessories for recycling.

 Keep Australia Beautiful

 Council is a member of Keep Australia Beautiful Victoria (KABV), therefore entries from individuals, groups and organisations in East Gippsland in the following Awards are free every year.